Gray treefrog: Adult sociality

-H. versicolor males are known to follow a similar pattern that is seen in other species termed graded aggressive calling.
-Compared to aggressive calls, H. versicolor male aggressive calls are a lower frequency than advertisement calls.
+Dryophytes versicolor males are known to follow a similar pattern that is seen in other species termed graded aggressive calling.
+Compared to aggressive calls, D. versicolor male aggressive calls are a lower frequency than advertisement calls.
 However, they decrease the frequency of their aggressive calls as the aggressiveness with another male rises.
 This gradient in frequencies allows their calls to efficiently balance energy costs of calling and when intense calling is necessary during male-male conflict.
-The energetic cost of producing vocalizations increases if there is any shift from a male’s individual natural frequency.
+The energetic cost of producing vocalizations increases if there is any shift from a male's individual natural frequency.
 That being said, there is more of an energetic cost for low frequency and frequency decreasing calls than higher frequency ones, so this could be an explanation for why these types of calls are usually reserved for the most intense conflict.

-Graded aggressive calling and a lower need to avoid call overlap allows H. versicolor males to have more freedom in the types of calls they produce.
-More freedom in call-timing also allows H. versicolor males to use advertisement call-overlap to signal the beginning of rising levels of aggressiveness between two males.
+Graded aggressive calling and a lower need to avoid call overlap allows D. versicolor males to have more freedom in the types of calls they produce.
+More freedom in call-timing also allows D. versicolor males to use advertisement call-overlap to signal the beginning of rising levels of aggressiveness between two males.
 Increasing overlapping calls can also be a response to an increase in the level of male competition or might simply be because call overlap increases as males communicate with each other for a longer period of time.
 For the same reason why males respond with call overlap in areas with the most acoustic competition, males in high density call choruses also produce the highest levels of overlapping calls with male frogs closest to them.

 Group living

 Male aggressive calling not only is affected by mating and their need to defend their calling space but is also affected by social communication with other aggressive males.
-The social environment can change as male callers move around and as females arrive to assess their potential mates producing different levels of perceived male competition heard by H. versicolor males.
+The social environment can change as male callers move around and as females arrive to assess their potential mates producing different levels of perceived male competition heard by D. versicolor males.
 In particular, the social environment surrounding a male responding to an intruder will affect the intensity of the responding aggressive calls produced.
 This idea of a social environment affecting aggressive call output arose in this frog species from research that examined the relationship between aggressive call intensity in environments with an intruder versus and environment with other surrounding male competitors.
 With that being said, the effect of the social environment is more complex and requires further research.
-There are effects of other male competition on a male’s advertisement call timing in the gray tree frog.
+There are effects of other male competition on a male's advertisement call timing in the gray tree frog.
 As males get closer to another males calling space, they become more aggravated by another male infiltrating their calling space.
 This results in males engaging in conflict with one another through aggressive calls and the timing of these calls changes when the intended recipient is within close range.